Overview of the Associates Program

 The Associates Program prepares entry-level professionals, with up to six years of experience, for their future roles as leaders in government and industry.
 This unique program fosters career growth through coaching and classroom training as well as independent and team exercises.
 The ten-month program trains ambitious young professionals who want to master skills such as personal branding and career management early in their careers.
 The Associates Program provides essential personal, team, and career development trainings by the trusted subject matter experts within the government IT community.
 The monthly educational programs are primarily held outside of normal business hours and reveal real world tips and techniques from some of the industry's most successful individuals.

-The ACT-IAC Associates program is unlike any other leadership development program and provides participants with:
+The ACT-IAC Associates program is unlike any other leadership development program.
+The 10 month curriculum provides participants the opportunity to:

-- The opportunity to learn about current challenges of the federal IT industry
+- Learn about current challenges of the federal IT industry

-- A network of like minded leaders and relationships with peers, coaches, and other members
+- Cultivate a professional network of peers, coaches, and other industry professionals

-- Collaboration through classes, volunteer events, social events, and a case study project
+- Collaboration through classes, social events, and a case study project

 - Earn a minimum of 25 Continuous Learning Points (CLPs)